nsacyber/ELITEWOLF/README.md

 # ELITEWOLF

 This repository contains various ICS/SCADA/OT focused signatures and analytics.
 The end goal is to enable Critical Infrastructure Defenders, Intrusion Analysts, and others to implement continuous and vigilant system monitoring.

+> [!WARNING]
-WARNING: These signatures/analytics aren't necessarily malicious activity.
+> These signatures/analytics aren't necessarily malicious activity.
 They require follow on analysis to truly determine if this activity is malicious or not.

 ## Background